xnowbzhao/lsd/README.md

-Local Surface Descriptor for Geometry and Feature Preserved Mesh Denoising The code will be released soon.
+Local Surface Descriptor for Geometry and Feature Preserved Mesh Denoising I apologize for the lateness, the code will be released in this month.